Ice-T: Professional career (1982–present)

 Ice-T finally landed a deal with a major label Sire Records.
 When label founder and president Seymour Stein heard his demo, he said Ice-T sounded like Bob Dylan.
 Shortly after, he released his debut album Rhyme Pays in 1987 supported by DJ Evil E, DJ Aladdin and producer Afrika Islam, who helped create the mainly party-oriented sound.
 The record wound up being certified gold by the Recording Industry Association of America.
 That same year, he recorded the title theme song for Dennis Hopper's Colors, a film about inner-city gang life in Los Angeles.
 His next album Power was released in 1988, under his own label Rhyme Syndicate, and it was a more assured and impressive record, earning him strong reviews and his second gold record.
 Released in 1989, The Iceberg/Freedom of Speech...
 Just Watch What You Say! established his popularity by matching excellent abrasive music with narrative and commentative lyrics.
 In the same year, he appeared on Hugh Harris' single "Alice".

 In 1991, he released his album O.G.
-Original Gangster, which is regarded as one of the albums that defined gangsta rap.
+Original Gangster.
 On OG, he introduced his heavy metal band Body Count in a track of the same name.
 Ice-T toured with Body Count on the first annual Lollapalooza concert tour in 1991, gaining him appeal among middle-class teenagers and fans of alternative music genres.
 The album Body Count was released in March 1992.
 For his appearance on the heavily collaborative track "Back on the Block", a composition by jazz musician Quincy Jones that "attempt[ed] to bring together black musical styles from jazz to soul to funk to rap", Ice-T won a Grammy Award for the Best Rap Performance by a Duo or Group, an award shared by others who worked on the track including Jones and fellow jazz musician Ray Charles.